Staff & Interns

 Angel is very honored to come back to UCSC AIRC, and would like to utilize all available resources, community members, faculty, and staff to support and encourage all students.
 She is very excited for the Native American Opportunity Program and is looking forward to creating more opportunities, programming and ensuring Native visibility on campus.

-- Hesci!
+Hesci!
 (Hello!)
-My name is Audrialice Evans and I am a registered citizen of the Muskogee Nation.
+My name is Audrialice Evans and I am a registered citizen of the Muscogee (Creek) Nation.
 I grew up in Los Angeles and frequently visit my family on our reservation in Oklahoma.
 I enjoy photography, beading jewelry, and playing the viola in my spare time.